What are the Best Supplements for Menopause - Stella

 Clinicians can give reasonably accurate estimates of effectiveness, safety and side effects of medically prescribed HRT, but we do not have enough data to provide similar information about herbal remedies for menopause and other natural menopause supplements.
 This is why we cannot consider natural menopause supplements as safe – we simply don’t know.

-NICE guidelines advise doctors to explain to women who wish to try complementary therapies that the quality, purity and constituents of products may be unknown (source: 1.4.16).
+NICE guidelines advise doctors to explain to women who wish to try complementary therapies that the quality, purity and constituents of products may be unknown.

 What natural menopause supplements are available?

 The following are some of the common natural menopause supplements you might find in your local health food store or pharmacy, often suggested as the best supplements for menopause when you begin looking for herbal remedies.
-We’ve taken a look at some of the most recommended menopause supplements, and the science behind whether they work or not.
+We’ve taken a look at the science behind whether they work or not.

 Black cohosh